Welcome to the Defend The Wolves Project.

 The income from the leasing of public lands will not even repair the damage done to range land.
 And don't bother telling me grazing doesn't harm range land.
 It most certainly does.
 I was a ranch hand myself when I was younger.
 I have seen the damage.

 Now lets clear up another fiction about wolves.
 First of all, wolves have NO fear of humans.
 They simply have no use for humans.
-Wolves are more likely to attack out of fear than to attack because they are not afraid.
+Predators are more likely to attack out of fear than to attack because they are not afraid.
+The absence of fear does not increase the probability of attack, it can increase the possibility of contact depending on the situation.

 Real hunters who live off of the land and are not just out there to put a head on the wall know that strong natural predators, mean strong, healthy herds.